umut-altay/GeoAdjust/README.md

-#Supplementary code for the paper : "Jittering Impacts Raster- and Distance-based Geostatistical Analyses of DHS Data"
+#Supplementary code for the paper : "Impact of Jittering on Raster- and
+Distance-based Geostatistical Analyses of
+DHS Data"